Traditional Hot Chocolate

 This Traditional Hot Chocolate from Martinique is quite popular especially for special occasions such as first Holy Communion, Christening or Wedding.
 When you heard about Traditional Hot Chocolate, it usually comes with the famous Pain au beurre.
 Pain au Beurre is a kind of brioche bread with different shapes including a regular braid, crown braid or sugar apple.

 In Guadeloupe Archipelago, our traditional drink for those same special occasions mentioned above is the Chodo.
-However, is not everyone who like it.
+However, some people don’t like it while others are simply chocolate lovers.
 That is the reason why the Traditional Hot Chocolate is a good alternative.

 This Traditional Hot Chocolate recipe serves 6 people